facebook/react-native-website/docs/react-18-and-react-native.md

 Starting in React Native 0.69, React 18 is **enabled by default** when you enable the New Architecture.

-The means you’re able to use the new features in React 18 as soon as you migrate.
+This means you’re able to use the new features in React 18 as soon as you migrate.
 Since the new concurrent features are opt-in by using features like `startTransition` or `Suspense`, we expect React 18 to work out-of-the-box with minimal changes for users who migrate to the New Architecture or create a new app with the New Architecture enabled.

 However, if you do hit any issues, we provide an option to opt-out of the new root in React 18.
 Opt-ing out means your app will run in React 17 mode, and none of the features of React 18 will be accessible.